luthair/draw-steel-bar-brawl/README.md

     "aBarId": {
         id: "aBarId",
         attribute: "custom",
+        visibility: CONST.TOKEN_DISPLAY_MODES.OWNER,
         value: 5,
         max: 5,
         mincolor: "#000000",
         maxcolor: "#FFFFFF",
         position: "bottom-inner",
-        visibility: CONST.TOKEN_DISPLAY_MODES.OWNER
+        style: "user",
+        ignoreMin: false,
+        ignoreMax: false,
+        invert: false
     }
 }
 ```

 Valid positions are "bottom-inner", "bottom-outer", "top-inner" and "top-outer".
+Valid styles are "user", "none", "fraction" and "percent" - this overrides the user setting, so you should generally prefer the "user" mode.
 The visibility can be any of the standard Foundry display modes (`CONST.TOKEN_DISPLAY_MODES`).
 Both colors are HTML color strings.
+The fields "ignoreMin" and "ignoreMax" are boolean flags that disable clamping of the bar's value.
 The attribute is a string representing the data path of the target attribute, relative to the actor's data (for examples, open the attribute menu through the UI configuration).
 Unlinked bars have the attribute "custom" and additionally contain number fields for the current and maximum value.

 Bar Brawl also attempts to synchronize Foundry's default "bar1" and "bar2" properties.
 This means that these two strings are special IDs and should not be used unless you intend to maintain compatibility with a module using Foundry bars.